 Dry cast pavers consist of a very dry mix of gravel, sand, cement and color.
 The mixture is poured into paver molds where it is then hydraulically pressed and vibrated.
 Because there is only a minimal amount of water in the mixture, the pavers can be immediately removed from the molds, freeing them up to be reused.
 This makes dry cast pavers quick and easy to produce.
 The pavers come out of the molds in their finished state but do still have to cure.
 Once they have set, dry cast pavers are extremely strong.
 They can easily exceed 8000 psi (pounds per square inch) and a vibratory plate compactor can be used for final paver compaction.

 Wet cast pavers consist of a wet concrete mix.
 Poured into a mold, the wet cast material will need to set which takes a few days.
 This slows down the production process as the molds can not be immediately reused.
-Because the mixture cannot be hydraulically pressed, wet cast pavers average a 6500 psi or less.
+Because the mixture cannot be hydraulically pressed, wet cast pavers average 6500 psi or less.
 While not as strong as the dry cast paver, wet cast pavers can be produced in larger sizes with more intricate textures.
-They are not strong enough to use a tamping machine on for final paver compaction.
+They are not strong enough to use a tamping machine for final paver compaction.

 Unlike concrete pavers, brick pavers are made of clay.
 This naturally-occurring material is heat cured.
 The origin of the clay determines the paver color, which can vary from cream to very dark brown.
 It is typically shaped into a rectangle and then fired in ovens at extremely high heat.
-The result is very hard and durable paver.
+The result is a very hard and durable paver.

 A more traditional hardscape option, brick pavers are finished with two different processes.
 Molded brick will be equally smooth on all sides.
 Extruded brick features a wire cut edge that provides textured, more slip resistant surface.